 How then can we improve our decision-making abilities when it comes to the more important things in life, or in business?

-The Seven Steps to Effective Decision Making
+The Seven Steps for Effective Decision Making

 The University of Massachusetts-Dartmouth suggests there are seven basic steps in the process of effective decision making: